Reviews of Phoenix 2772 (1980) and related work

 A boy raised by computers and by a transforming android is sent to capture the legendary Firebird, whose infinite energy might save the Earth in a distant future, where the only other alternative seems to be agitation of the planet’s molten core to produce more geothermal energy.

-One of the science fiction variations on Tezuka Osamu’s Phoenix (Hi no tori or “Firebird”, not entirely to be confused with the phoenix), a widely varied series of manga he worked on until his death.
+One of the science fiction variations on Tezuka Osamu’s Phoenix (Hi no tori or “Firebird”, not entirely to be confused with the phoenix), a widely varied series of comics he worked on until his death.
 This particular film is occasionally close to Disney, featuring some music/dance numbers and several goofy sidekicks.
 A rather empty showcase, particularly the first 10 minutes.

 References here: Casshan: Robot Hunter (1993).